 In areas where there is sufficient depth to the groundwater table, determine the soil type, texture, and infiltration rate of site soils in various locations where infiltration facilities such as rain gardens, pervious pavement, or infiltration trenches may be constructed.
 If modeling will be used, determine soil type categories as Natural Resource Conservation Services (NRCS, formerly Soil Conservation Service): Hydrologic Soil Group A/B (outwash), C/D (till), or saturated (wetland).
 While both till and outwash soils are capable of meeting flow control requirements, till soils typically have lower infiltration rates and larger facility sizes may be required.
-However, the minimum infiltration rate for which Infiltration NDPs (bioretention, pervious pavement) may be used is 0.1 inches per hour, which many till soils exhibit.
+However, the minimum design infiltration rate for which Infiltration NDPs (bioretention, pervious pavement) may be used is 0.25 inches per hour, which many till soils may exhibit.
 For sites with relatively low infiltration rates, it is important to keep the size of the contributing drainage area relatively small with respect to the available footprint for the infiltration BMP.
-Section D6-03.3 provides Sizing Factors for infiltration BMPs for design infiltration rates ranging from 0.1 inches per hour to 1.0 inch per hour or greater.
+Section D6-03.3 provides Sizing Factors for infiltration BMPs for design infiltration rates ranging from 0.25 inches per hour to 1.0 inch per hour or greater.
+All infiltration rates in Table 6.13 represent design infiltration rates (measured infiltration rates with appropriate correction factors applied).